Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/system-architecture/sequence-diagrams.md

 ## Use Case 1

-**As a user, it is important that I can create an account so that I can maintain my pet’s growth and my task progress.**
+**As a user, it is important that I can create an account so that I can maintain my personal growth with a specific language.**

 ```mermaid
 sequenceDiagram